 Graduate Certificate in Instructional Design

 Instructional design certificate programs train students in instructional design theory.
 Programs may also provide instruction on new and evolving technologies and their uses in the educational field.
-Common courses include the following:
+Other than Introduction to Instructional Design, common courses include the following:

 - Multimedia design